walkeredwards/OOP-FinalProject/README.md

 cd project
 python3 chess.py
 ```
-Note: Can't run the game in the container because the graphics card isn't connected in container and it is needed for pygame.
+Note: Can't run the game in the container because the graphics card is not linked and it is needed for pygame.

 # How to Test
 ```bash